eseifert/madam/doc/overview.rst

 methods :func:`madam.core.AssetStorage.filter` and
 :func:`madam.core.AssetStorage.filter_by_tags`.

-Two basic backend implementations are provided:
+.. note:: Two basic backend implementations are provided:

     -   :class:`madam.core.InMemoryStorage` uses a Python dictionary to store assets

--   :class:`madam.core.ShelveStorage` uses Python :mod:`shelve` module to store
+    -   :class:`madam.core.ShelveStorage` uses Python :mod:`shelve` module to
-    a serialized version of all assets and tags on disk
+        store a serialized version of all assets and tags on disk